CivicActions/security-policy/tools.md

 Consider committing your personalization files (like `~/.bashrc`) into a Git repository.
 Just make sure that you do *not* commit any files that may contain private keys or passwords.

-Also, take care not to backup any company or client sensitive files or data as it is important that that be completely deleted from your machine(s) when you stop working for that client.
+Also, take care that you do *not* backup any company or client sensitive files or data as it is important that that be completely deleted from your machine(s) when you stop working for that client.

 Finally, if you use any backup mechanism more complicated than simply copying the files to another medium, ensure that you know how to restore the files, too, as backups are worthless if you can't retrieve them.

-## Securely Delete Files and Wipe Disks
+### Securely Delete Files and Wipe Disks

 When you delete a file, it doesn't actually go away.
 Usually, all that occurs is the file name and a pointer to its bits are removed from a directory listing.
 With the proper tools, deleted files can be recovered.
 For this reason, it's important that old disks be securely wiped before being given or thrown away.
 Some pointers are given below: